ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 # Introduction {#introduction}

-The CONNECT-UDP HTTP method {{!I-D.ietf-masque-connect-udp}} defines a way to send datagrams through an HTTP proxy, where UDP is used to communicate between the proxy and a target server.
-This can be used to proxy QUIC connections {{!I-D.ietf-quic-transport}}, since QUIC runs over UDP datagrams.
+The CONNECT-UDP HTTP method {{!CONNECT-UDP=I-D.ietf-masque-connect-udp}} defines a way to send datagrams through an HTTP proxy, where UDP is used to communicate between the proxy and a target server.
+This can be used to proxy QUIC connections {{!QUIC=I-D.ietf-quic-transport}}, since QUIC runs over UDP datagrams.

 This document uses the term "target" to refer to the server that a client is accessing via a proxy.